-The Group is currently evaluating the impact of applying this standard, but does not anticipate applying it prior to its effective date.
+Management is commencing a review of the potential changes and impact of applying this standard on the Group's financial information, but does not anticipate applying it prior to its effective date.

 IFRS 15 - Revenues from Contracts with Customers

 IFRS 15 affects any entity that enters into contracts with customers.
 This IFRS will supersede the revenue recognition requirements in IAS 18 and most industry-specific guidance.
 On 27 July 2015, the IASB has decided to postpone the initial 1 January 2017 effective date to 1 January 2018 with early adoption permitted.